 Summer focused on a pair grappling at the edge of the cabins.
-The half-changed man struggled to fend off a fully grown wolf, his hands only half transformed into claws.
-His clawed hands, fingertips elongated and tipped by claws, locked on the wolf’s snout as it drove at his neck.
-Summer flowed smoothly across the gravel path and leaped onto the wolf.
-Her jaws clamped on its neck, tearing into fur and flesh.
+The wolf struggled to fend off a half changed man.
+The feral man’s clawed hands, fingers elongated and tipped by claws, locked on the wolf’s snout as it drove at his neck.
+Summer flowed smoothly across the gravel path and leaped onto the man.
+Her jaws clamped on his neck, tearing into the strange mix of fur and flesh.

 Knowing she had tacit permission to do her best, Summer’s fangs met fur and flesh.
 She didn’t even pause as she rent them asunder.